Anthony-Mendola/iAppreciate/README.md

 The iAppreciate application allows you to:
 1. Login or Signup with your own account
-2. View your daily positive aspects, weekly, monthly or any other user's positive aspects.
+2. View your appreciation diary
-3. Create, Edit, and Delete your iAppreciate details.
+3. Create, Edit, and Delete your iAppreciate moments and event details
 4. You can also share your user page and visitors don't have to login to view.

 ## Installation